Alyssaak09/CumulativeSchoolDatabase/README.md

 # ASP.NET Core School Database System Application
-This school project connects our server to a MySQL Database with MySql.Data.MySqlClient.
+This school project connects the server to a MySQL Database with MySql.Data.MySqlClient.

 - Models/SchoolDbContext.cs
    * A class which represents the connection to the database.
 Be mindful of the connection string fields!

 - Controllers/TeacherAPIController.cs, Controllers/StudentsAPIController.cs, Controllers/CoursesAPIController
-  * An API Controller which allows us to access information about Teachers,Students,Courses
+  * An API Controller which allows you to access information about Teachers,Students,Courses

 - Program.cs
   * Configuration of the application